IBM-Cloud/weather-company-data-demo/README.md

   server starting on http://localhost:6001
    ```

 To access the app, go to localhost:PORT (where PORT is 6001 in the example above) in your browser.
-Happy developing!

 ## API documentation
 The Insights for Weather demo app uses REST APIs to retrieve historical and real-time weather data from The Weather Company.